-bwindi impenetrable forest national park wildlife
+How far is bwindi impenetrable forest national park-uganda

-Bwindi impenetrable forest national park has been recognized for being a wildlife home, specifically a habitat to over half of the total world's endangered mountain gorilla populations.
-With a total of 12 (twelve) mountain gorilla families Habituated and designated for tourism.
-Bwindi impenetrable forest national park has mainly four different gorilla trailheads for travelers to track mountain gorillas which include; Buhoma, Rushaga, Ruhija, and Nkuringo.
+Bwindi Impenetrable Forest National Park has been recognized as a wildlife sanctuary, specifically as the home to more than half of the world's endangered mountain gorilla populations. with a total of 12 (twelve) habituated and designated mountain gorilla families for tourism.
+Bwindi Impenetrable Forest National Park has mainly four different gorilla trailheads for travelers to track mountain gorillas, which include Buhoma, Rushaga, Ruhija, and Nkuringo.

 Bwindi Impenetrable National Park offers habitat to over eleven primate species, such as black and white colobus monkeys, red-tailed monkeys, rare L'Hoest’ monkeys, baboons, blue monkeys, and chimpanzees.
 Bwindi also inhabits nocturnal ape species like Potto, Demidoff’s Galago, and spectacled Galago.